 While Zelda was unsettled with the latest changes in her friend’s life, I was revitalized.
-I would bare witness to a new, possibly one-of-a-kind, life form.
+I would bear witness to a new, possibly one-of-a-kind, life form.
 I wished for gills and webs so I could join Elisa and Iggy in the sea.

 And then there were three.

-They arrived in the night when the temperature was low and the humidity was high.
+They arrived in the night when the temperature was low and the humidity high.
 Elisa cried a little when she described Gemmalyn’s struggle to take her first breath of air.
 “If we didn’t make her use her lungs right away, they might never develop,” Elisa’s voice shook.
 “It was the hardest thing I’ve ever done.”

 The nipper is a delight.
 ‘Darling’ and ‘adorable’ are words Zelda uses when she holds her.
 ‘Little Monster’ are others she says when she’s sporting a wounded finger that got too close to baby’s sharp teeth.

 On a sweltering afternoon when Zelda was in town, and Iggy was away fishing, I sketched Elisa with her baby.
 It would be another contribution to the baby book Elisa was making.
 Gemma, still attached to her mother’s breast, had a full belly and was resisting sleep.
 Elisa rocked, in no hurry to put her daughter down.